A cusped hyperbolic 4-manifold without spin structures: The construction

 \subsection{The 4-manifold $M$}

 Let $Y_1, \ldots, Y_m$ the facets of $X$.
 We now double $X$ along $Y_1$, then double the result along the copies of $Y_2$, and continue iteratively, until we get a $4$-manifold $M$ without boundary tessellated by $2^m$ copies of $X$.
-Since the facets of $X$ are embedded, $M$ is hyperbolic manifold (see e.g. \cite[Proposition 6]{M}).
-Moreover, $M$ is arithmetic by Lemma \ref{lem:aithm}.
+Since the facets of $X$ are embedded, $M$ is hyperbolic manifold (see eg \cite[Proposition 6]{M}).
+It is orientable because $X$ is orientable, and arithmetic by Lemma \ref{lem:aithm}.
 To complete the proof of Theorem \ref{thm}, it suffices to choose the orientation of $M$ such that $S \cdot S = +1$.